Similitude of ship models: Manned models

 Many research workers, hydraulics specialists and engineers have used scale models for over a century, in particular in towing tanks.
 Manned models are small scale models that can carry and be handled by at least one person on an open expanse of water.
-They must behave just like real ships, giving the shiphandler the same sensations.
-Physical conditions such as wind, currents, waves, water depths, channels and berths must be reproduced realistically.
+They behave just like real ships, giving the shiphandler the same sensations.
+Physical conditions such as wind, currents, waves, water depths, channels and berths are reproduced realistically.

-Manned models are used for research (e.g. ship behaviour), engineering (e.g. port layout) and for training in shiphandling (e.g. maritime pilots, masters and officers).
+Manned models are used for research (e.g. ship behaviour), engineering (e.g. port layout), and for training in shiphandling (e.g. maritime pilots, masters and officers).
 They are usually at 1:25 scale.

 Similitude of manned models

 Worldwide, manned model schools have chosen to apply the similitude law of William Froude (1810-1879) for its manned models.
 This means that gravity is considered to be preponderant over the other forces acting on the hull (viscosity, capillarity, cavitation, compressibility, etc.).

 The different aspects of similitude may thus be defined as follows: